 Goal: Work on building an application with two models and saving data to the database.
-This longer project is a great opportunity to create something polished to add to your growing portfolio.
+This longer, two-day project is a great opportunity to create something polished to add to your growing portfolio.
 By the time you are done, you should feel very familiar with creating both the back-end and front-end of a RESTful database-backed Spark application that is fully tested.

 To Do List